ClaraTurp/BiblioTECH/index.md

 # Welcome to BiblioTECH
 [Cliquez ici pour accéder au site en français](https://code4libmontreal.github.io/Programme-BiblioTECH/) <br>
-## August 8th 2022 - August 12th 2022.
+## July 31st, 2023 - August 4th, 2023
 ### About BiblioTECH

-Code4Lib Mtl is proud to announce the first **BiblioTECH Jumpstart Program**, which is planned for the week of August 8th to August 12th, 2022.
+Code4Lib Mtl is proud to announce the first **BiblioTECH Jumpstart Program**, which is planned for the week of July 31st to August 4th, 2022.

-This week-long bilingual program is designed for students in Masters of Information Studies programs in Quebec, Canada.
-BiblioTECH will be offered virtually via zoom.
+This week-long program, designed for students in Masters of Information Studies programs in Quebec, Canada, will be offered primarily in English with extensive French support.
+BiblioTECH will be offered virtually via Zoom.
 This program is based on the [Library Technology career Jumpstart Program at North Carolina State University.](https://www.lib.ncsu.edu/jumpstart)

-[Apply](https://surveys.mcgill.ca/ls3/447491?lang=en){: .btn .btn-blue }{:target='_blank'}
+[Apply](https://surveys.mcgill.ca/ls3/557326?lang=en){: .btn .btn-blue }{:target='_blank'}

 **This program will introduce participants to**
-* Core library-focused tech skills, such as Git, Excel, OpenRefine and Python
+* Core library-focused tech skills, such as Command Line, Git, Excel, OpenRefine and Python
 * Important concepts, such as Research Data Management and Digital Preservation
 * The large variety of possibilities in the realm of tech-related jobs in libraries and archives